LadyKerr/cli-skills-copilot-talk/slides.md

 Example: gh copilot explain 'git lfs migrate import --everything --include="*.gz,*.png,*.jar"'
 ```

-Yoiu can also follow the on screen prompts if you run this command:
+You can also follow the on screen prompts if you run this command:

 ```bash
 gh copilot explain